 The Articling Program usually consists of a 12-month work period (or reduced to five months if you have already completed a clerkship with the courts).
 You work for a principal during this period.
 You and the principal must complete an Evaluation Certificate and submit it to the Law Society within six months of completing the Articling Program.

-If you want to become a Manitoba lawyer, after law school you must complete the Manitoba CPLED Program and an Articling Period.
+If you want to become a Manitoba lawyer, after law school you must complete the Law Society of Manitoba’s Pre-Call Education Program.
+This involves the Manitoba CPLED Program and an Articling period.
 The CPLED program includes both face-to-face and online classes in:

 The Articling Program consists of 52 weeks working full-time for a principal.
 You will work under the supervision of a lawyer approved as a principal by the Law Society of Manitoba.

 After completing all requirements, you will be instructed to submit the proper application and fees for your ball call.
 The Law Society will arrange for your call ceremony.
 Once your bar call date is confirmed, you must submit an Application to Commence Active Practice and attend the scheduled call ceremony before you can practice as a Manitoba lawyer.